 This section enables you to find articles that are related to what you’ve saved in Pocket.
 This is one of my favorite places to curate content because there is more chance that the article is high quality.

 I hope you guys have learned more about this awesome app!
 If you’re interested, you can check it out here.
+And if you haven’t already, make sure you’re prepared to use the content you find by downloading my checklist for curated content:

 How do you use Pocket?
 Let me know in the comments below!